 Course to be conducted at a Nautical Institute accredited Training centre.
-The Instructor must be appropriately qualified and experienced including qualifications as a simulation instructor and relevant seagoing professional qualifications.
+The Instructor must be appropriately qualified and experienced including qualifications as a simulation instructor and relevant seagoing professional qualifications ship is assigned to each participant

 The instructor may be assisted by a Ship's Master experienced in offshore vessel shiphandling.